darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 #### 2.3.
 Overfitting and Model Generalisation

 Overfitting was a primary concern given the dataset's size.
+Several strategies were employed to ensure the models generalised well to unseen data:
+-   **Data Augmentation**: Standard augmentations such as random cropping, rotation, flipping, and brightness/contrast adjustments were applied to the training images to create a more diverse dataset.
+-   **Weight Decay**: L2 regularisation (weight decay of `0.01`) was used to penalise large weights and discourage complex models.
+-   **Early Stopping**: Training was configured to halt if the validation loss did not improve for 5 consecutive epochs, preventing the model from continuing to train once it started to overfit.

-The training data confirm that the mitigation strategies were effective.
+The training logs confirm that these mitigation strategies were effective.
 For instance, the training for `Model-Swin-Transformer-88` was halted by the early stopping callback at epoch 25, well before the 100-epoch limit.
-This occurred because the validation loss ceased to improve, preventing the model from memorising the training data and losing its ability to generalise.
+This occurred because the validation loss ceased to improve, capturing the model at its point of optimal generalisation.

 This is quantitatively supported by the training data.
 For the top-performing `SwinV2-Large-89` model, the final validation loss was an excellent **0.3713**.
-For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976` a very small gap that indicates effective generalisation.
-The early stopping mechanism successfully captured the models at their point of optimal performance, preventing them from overfitting to the training data.
+For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976`—a very small gap that indicates effective generalisation.
+Given the strong performance and good generalisation achieved with these methods, more advanced techniques like Mixup or CutMix were deemed unnecessary for this project.

 #### 2.4.
 Justification for the Best Model